Rugby-Former test prop Palmer becomes first Wallaby to come out as gay

 Sam Stanley, who played rugby sevens for England, became the first English professional rugby union player to come out in 2015.

-Welsh international rugby union referee Nigel Owens, one of the game's most popular and recognisable officials, came out in 2007 and long championed inclusion for gay sportsmen and women.
+Welsh international rugby union referee Nigel Owens, one of the game's most popular and recognisable officials, came out in 2007 and has been a vocal champion of inclusion for gay sportsmen and women.

+Palmer's column triggered an outpouring of support from former team mates and other rugby figures.

+"I feel really happy for Dan," Wallabies captain Michael Hooper told reporters on Friday.
+"He's a great bloke, he's a great Wallaby ...
+His words speak loud in the article."

 ((ian.ransom@thomsonreuters.com; +61 3 9286 1447;))